xTheBHox/robot-arm/README.md

-# (TODO: your game's title)
+# Robot Arm

-Author: (TODO: your name)
+Author: Benjamin Huang

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: This is a game which demonstrates the need for inverse kinematics.

 Screen Shot: